 How does alcohol affect my unborn baby?

-When you drink, alcohol passes from your blood through the placenta and to your baby.
+When you drink, alcohol passes from your blood through the placenta to your baby.

 A baby's liver is one of the last organs to develop and does not mature until the later stages of pregnancy.

-Your baby cannot process alcohol as well as you can, and too much exposure to alcohol can seriously affect their development.
+Your baby cannot process alcohol well, and exposure to alcohol can seriously affect their development.

-Drinking heavily throughout pregnancy can cause your baby to develop a serious condition called foetal alcohol syndrome (FAS).
+Drinking during pregnancy can cause your baby to develop a serious condition called foetal alcohol spectrum disorder (FASD).

 How to avoid alcohol in pregnancy